Sir Michael Rocks: 2008–09: Touring, singles

-In January 2008 the duo put up their very first for-profit single, selling the track online.
+In January 2008 the duo put up their first for-profit single, selling the track online.
 Devoted to their love of BMX bikes, "Black Mags" led to a black and white music video, and was featured in a Rhapsody TV commercial along with Sara Bareilles.
 The group toured across Australia in February 2008 and also appeared at the Laneway Festival.
 The group also appeared at SUNY Purchase's Culture Shock event in April 2009.
 Their sophomore EP, The Bake Sale, was their first commercially available disc, released in June 2008.
 As of 2008, an unofficial bootleg mixtape of their music, titled Totally Flossed Out, was being circulated online.

 In August 2008 The Cool Kids became the first hip hop group signed to the Green Label Sound imprint, a label backed by Mountain Dew and devoted only to singles.
 The duo was then endorsed by Mountain Dew for their single, "Delivery Man", to which commercials and the music video have aired on MTV2.
 In 2008 they headlined the "NBA 2K Bounce Tour" along with Q-Tip.

 Also in 2008, the group had a number of their singles featured in video games and television episodes.
 They were featured in the video games NBA Live 08 and MLB 2K8 with the song "88", in Need for Speed Nitro, with The Bloody Beetroots in the song "Awesome," and in the episode "The First Cut Is the Deepest" from HBO's TV series Entourage with the song "Mikey Rocks".
 The group's song "Bassment Party" was featured in the September 21, 2008, episode of the HBO comedy Entourage.
 They also recorded an original track, "2K Pennies", for the soundtrack of NBA 2K9.